joelparkerhenderson/issues/README.md

 * A team retrospective

-## Public or private?
+## Public issue or private issue?

-For many of our projects we use a public issue and a private issue.
+For many of our projects we create a public issue and a private issue.

+The public issue is external-facing intended for our users, customers, promoters, etc.

+The private issue is internal-facing intended for our employees, contractors, partners, etc.

-For a public issue:
+### For a public issue

-* Emphasize summarization.
+Emphasize summarization.

-* Highlight actionable information.
+Highlight actionable information.

-* Omit/redact all confidential information.
+Exclude confidential information.

-For a private issue:
+### For a private issue

-* Emphasize thoroughness.
+Emphasize thoroughness.

-* Highlight exploratory information; this helps find patterns across issues.
+Highlight exploratory information because this helps discover patterns across issues.

-* Include confidential information as approriate.
+Include confidential information as approriate.

 ## Score